Capacap/pixel-uv-tools/README.md

 # Pixel UV Tools for Blender
 Tools for creating pixel-perfect UVs in Blender

-## W.I.P
-Add-on is operational but documentation is in progress.

 ## Move UVs by Pixels
 Moves the UVs of selected faces by a given amount of pixels.